Your rights if you have an assured tenancy

 The agreement may include other terms such as:

-• when the rent can be put up and by how much
+when the rent can be put up and by how much

-• if you’re allowed to redecorate, have pets or sublet
+if you’re allowed to redecorate, have pets or sublet

-• when and how your tenancy can be passed to someone else
+when and how your tenancy can be passed to someone else

-• if you can leave before the end of the fixed term
+if you can leave before the end of the fixed term

-Download an example rent book (pdf, 496 kb)
+Download an example rent book. (pdf, 496 kb)

 If your landlord has not given you an agreement in writing, you still have rights.
-You can apply to the tribunal to make your landlord give you a tenancy agreement or rent book.
+You can apply to the housing tribunal to make your landlord give you a tenancy agreement or rent book.

-Use form G on the tribunal’s website.
+Use Form G on the tribunal’s website.
 In section 7a of the application form, write 'rule 68'.

 Protecting your deposit

-Your landlord can ask for up to two months’ rent as a tenancy deposit.
+Your landlord can ask for up to 2 months’ rent as a tenancy deposit.
 They must pay it into a deposit protection scheme and send you the details within 30 working days of your tenancy starting.

 If they do not, you can apply to the tribunal for compensation.
-Check our advice if your deposit has not been protected.

 Doing repairs and keeping your home safe